Emotion Transfer in Sound

 How It Began

-This idea came to life unexpectedly during a long, open conversation about music and the hidden layers of feeling inside sound that i had with an AI.
+This idea came to life during a fairly common conversation about music and the hidden layers of feeling inside sound.
 The discussion started around an experimental album project.
 But deeper questions arose: could emotion be transmitted through sound alone?
 Could feeling live inside vibration, before words, before conscious thought?
 Could there be some sort of emotional field energy that is captured in the sound.
 What is the vehicle that allows songs written through strong emotion, to deliver this emotion to listeners time and again.

 Emotion creates great songs, but how is it captured